Cilantro Mousse is an easy, elegant, slightly spicy appetizer that can be prepared up to 3 days ahead, making it perfect for entertaining.

 - 4 to 5 tablespoons canned chopped jalapeno peppers

-- 2 tablespoons powdered (or granulated) chicken stock
+- 2 tablespoons powdered or granulated chicken stock (can also use vegetable stock)

 - 1/2 medium onion, coarsely chopped